Wlodek-K/ParkWebPage/README.md

-# ParkWebPage
+# Web Page for the reserve
 ## This page is my study work for the lesson in university

 Technology:
 - HTML
 - CSS
-- Vanile JavaScript
+- Vanille JavaScript